mbabynames search ✿

-Nylah is a two-syllable name of English origin, meaning "noble and strong".
+from the Arabic, meaning "winner".
+Nylah is a two-syllable name of Arabic origin, meaning "winner".
 It trails off with a gentle -h, which shapes how middle names connect to it phonetically.

 2